-Do not common vent this Heating Boiler with any other existing or new appliance.
+Do not common vent this Combi Boiler with any other existing or new appliance, except as outlined in this units Common Vent Installation Instructions.

 1.4 EXHAUST VENTING AND AIR INTAKE

 When you plan the installation, ensure that you consider appropriate venting materials, travel and termination decisions.